MultiSafepay/docs/content/integration/testing/test-payment-details.md

 **Test in3 declining an order**

-[Create an order](https://api-docs.multisafepay.com/reference/createorder) > Pay later order.
-See also Examples > in3 direct/redirect.
 Use the following customer details:

 - Date of birth: 01-01-2000
 - Postal code: 1111AB